Local Outdoor Recreation Educators

 Competitive cross country skiing in the schools doesn’t start until high school.
 Why wait until they’re teens before getting them into skiing?

-Minnesota Youth Ski League is a non school-based cross country ski club for kids that meets eight times a winter at various locations.
-A super way to get your kids involved in this amazing lifelong snow sport.
+Minnesota Youth Ski League is a non-school-based cross country ski club for kids that meets eight times a winter at various locations.
+This is a super way to get your kids involved in this amazing lifelong snow sport.

-A fun bit of trivia: this is where Jessie Diggins (2018 Olympic gold medalist) got her start in organized skiing!
+A fun bit of trivia: this is where Jessie Diggins (3-time Olympic medalist) got her start in organized skiing!

 Go to Minnesota Youth Ski League